woojiahao/tp/docs/team/sp4ce-cowboy.md

 [#94](https://github.com/AY2324S1-CS2103-T16-3/tp/pull/94)
 [#96](https://github.com/AY2324S1-CS2103-T16-3/tp/pull/96)]
-  * The UI of UniCa$h has been enhanced with an adjustable vertical SplitPane, a larger `Results Display Box`, a reversed `Transactions List Panel`, color-coded signed representation of currencies, and other minor UI modifications.
+  * The UI of UniCa$h has been enhanced with an adjustable vertical SplitPane, a larger `Results Display Box`, a reversed `Transactions List Panel`, colored currencies representation, and other minor UI modifications.
   * Justification: To better fit our GUI needs for UniCa$h such that the implementation of our chosen features and their corresponding visual representation would be appropriate both in the context of our target user